 Volunteer work Dutch healthcare

 This will give you an idea of working in Dutch healthcare and the way of communicating between doctors, nurses and patients.
 You will also learn medical words in Dutch.
-You can contact volunteer organizations in your area, or ask about options at the municipality where you live.
+You can contact volunteer organizations in your area, or ask about options at your local municipality.
 Refugees can also contact 'Vluchtelingenwerk'.
-To be able to do volunteer work, you often need to speak Dutch well.
+To be able to do volunteer work, you often need to already speak Dutch .

 Internship with a Dutch healthcare provider

-In order to prepare for your work in the Netherlands and for the Professional Test (BI test), it is important to do a shadowing internship with a Dutch healthcare provider who practices the same profession as you do.
-This way you will gain insight into the daily practice of a healthcare provider and you will learn medical Dutch words.
-You can also see, for example, how healthcare providers and patients interact with each other.
-And how a history and physical examination is taken in the Netherlands.
+While preparing to work in the Netherlands and for the Professional Test (BI test), it is important to do a shadowing internship with a Dutch healthcare provider who practices the same profession as you do.
+This way you will gain insight into the daily practice of a healthcare provider and you will learn Dutch medical terms.
+You can also observe how healthcare providers and patients interact with each other during routine procedures.
+For example, how a history is taken and physical examination is done in the Netherlands.

-The best time for this internship is just before you submit an application or when your application process is already underway.
-To really learn from this experience, you need to speak and understand Dutch well.
+The best time for this internship is shortly before you submit an application or when your application process is already underway.
+To really make full use of this experience, you need to speak and understand Dutch well.

 Read books about Dutch healthcare